themanyone/whisper_dictation/README.md

 Modify `dictate.py` and set the preferred threshold audio level and device which might require some experimentation.
 If the microphone isn't detected, open Control Center and choose the preferred audio device for the mic, whether it is a Bluetooth, USB microphone, or whatever.
 You can also use `gst-inspect-1.0` to get a list of audio sources to try.
 The default `autoaudiosrc` should work in most cases.

 Again, explore the examples on the [Whisper-Jax](https://github.com/openai/whisper_jax) page and make sure that is working first.
-Edit `whisper_dictation.py` to use your preferred pipeline and dictation model from the examples for best results.
+Edit `whisper_dictation.py` to use your preferred pipeline and dictation model from their examples for best results.

 Now we are ready to try dictation.